sid77/strict-ssl3-config/doc/main.md

 preferences.

 In default mode, all preferences are reset to their default value, while in strict mode, only whitelisted preferences are activated.
-Current behaviour is to avoid 128 bit ciphers (except for ECDHE), RC4 and ECDSA and to opt-in for secure SSL/TLS renegotiation.
+Current behaviour is to avoid 128 bit ciphers (except for ECDHE), RC4, ECDSA and DES and to opt-in for secure SSL/TLS renegotiation.

 Websites using only weak ciphers or unsafe renegotiation will fail to load.